-A list of performance measure questions for this funding opportunity can be found at https://bja.ojp.gov/performance-measures/tta-deliverable-performance-metrics.pdf.
+For awareness, a list of performance measure questions for state-based grantees awarded through the Byrne State Crisis Intervention Program can be found at: https://bja.ojp.gov/funding/performance-measures/byrne-scip-measures.pdf.

 Funding Instrument

 OJP expects to make awards under this funding opportunity as cooperative agreements, which allow OJP to have substantial involvement in carrying out award activities.
 See the "Administrative, National Policy, and Other Legal Requirements" section of the Application Resource Guide for a brief discussion of important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP awards.